fgolemo/frontage-admin/README.md

 # Angular2DevelopmentCLI

+### TODO: update this README with instalation instructions.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.32.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.